mikegashler/teddy/README.md

 # teddy
-Teddy adds meta-data to numpy arrays.
+Teddy lets you add meta-data to numpy arrays.
-It lets you represent tables of data that contain both continuous and categorical values.
+If you work with tables of data in Python, Teddy may be for you.
 It is an alternative to Pandas.
 Here is a comparison table: